nstanford5/ERC20/ERC20.md

 Before we go any further in our `rsh` file, let's jump to the frontend `mjs` file.

-We'll start with necessary imports and verify EVM connector setting
+We'll start with necessary imports and verify EVM connector setting.

 ###### index.mjs
 ```js
 import * as backend from './build/index.main.mjs';